collective/collective.eggproxy/collective/eggproxy/README.txt

     # Update information for files older than 24h
     update_interval = 24
+    # IP address for the proxy to listen on - 127.0.0.1 restricts to local
+    # only, specify 0.0.0.0 to listen on all interfaces
+    listen = 127.0.0.1
     # Port number where proxy will run
     port = 8888
     # always_refresh is off by default.
 Setting it to 1 forces eggproxy to